 For the same reason, dieticians and doctors recommend a calcium-rich diet with an equal amount of Vitamin D (to synthesize the calcium in the body).
 Also, regularly monitoring the levels of both calcium and Vitamin D is suggested to all women after 40.
 Along with this, essential reforms in diet and an exercise plan should be strictly followed to prevent one from falls.
 Also, maintaining a healthy Bone Mass Density is important which can be achieved with dedicated training, enabling you to build and maintain the amount and thickness of your bones.

-Here is a list of frequently asked questions.
+Here is a list of frequently asked questions about osteoporosis.

 What are the benefits of exercise in osteoporosis?

 Whether you have osteoporosis or not, the benefits of exercise are immense.
 Regular exercise improves health in many ways.
 People who exercise regularly tend to have lower rates of depression, heart disease, dementia, cancer, diabetes and many other chronic diseases.
 Exercise can improve your physical fitness, strength, energy levels, stamina, and mental health.

 But here when talking about bone health and strength, it will:

 All the activities that you include in your plan should aim at increasing your muscular strength and density of the bone.
 This can be achieved by mild exercises like walking, dancing, stair climbing, jogging and brisk walking.
 Resistance training can be performed which aims at increasing your muscular strength and can include lifting weights, using elastic exercise bands, using weight machines, lifting your body weight, functional movements, such as standing and rising on your toes.
 There are exercises which aim at increasing the balance.
 Hence, adding yoga to your daily routine activity shall prevent one from falling and achieving a better balance.

 Should I seek the help of a trainer?